jcn363/kobopatch/src/versions/README.md

       MY KePub stylesheet additions: yes
       My Dictionary text font-family/font-size/line-height: yes

-· There are patches that are self-explanatory.
-If more than one is activated, at the same time, the program will stop, the patch will not be generated and we will have to resort to the log to know where is the error that we have committed.
+· There are patches that are self-excluding.
+If more than one is activated, at the same time, the program will stop, the patch will not be generated and we will have to go to the log to know where is the error that we have made.

     # PATCH GROUP - DON'T EANBLE MORE THAN 1
         Disable reading footer: no